FHantke/brave-browser-wiki/Security-and-privacy-model-for-ad-confirmations.md

 1. There is a sufficient anonymity set formed by users who are creating confirmation tokens.
 2. The time between token issuance and confirmation is not predictable.
 3. The confirmation metadata does not include information unique to the user (that is not otherwise unique to this event.)
 4. The user is not made re-identifiable through other side channels such as IP address information.
-We ensure this by configuring our CDN to neither log or forward client address information.
+We ensure this by configuring our CDN to neither log nor forward client address information.
 5. The signing keys used to sign both confirmation and payment tokens are widely used, we do not use unique keys for small user cohorts.
 To this effect we publish all signing keys publicly and instruct the browser to verify DLEQ proofs.

 #### Weekly